How to Change Oil Without Ramps?

 6) Start up your car and check for leaks around the drain plug area before driving off – better safe than sorry!

-How to Use Car Ramps for Oil Change
+How to Use Car Ramps for an Oil Change

 If you’re anything like the average car owner, you probably don’t relish the thought of changing your own oil.
 It’s not a difficult task by any means, but it can be messy and time-consuming.
 Fortunately, there are a few things you can do to make the process a little easier on yourself.